AndrewPrasaath/Crowd-Funding-Smart-Contract/README.md

 # Crowd Funding Smart Contract Project

-This project demonstrates a minimalistic crowd funding smart contract using hardhat.
+This project demonstrates a minimalistic crowd funding smart contract using hardhat for Metacrafters Challenge.
 It comes with it's own ERC20 token, and a script that deploys that contract.

 note: test and contract interaction scripts needs to be implemented.
 Until then use remix to interact with the contract.